What is Bless (BLESS)?

 TLDR

-Bless Network (BLESS) is a decentralized edge compute platform that aims to democratize access to computing power for the AI era by harnessing idle resources from everyday devices.
+Bless Network (BLESS) is a decentralized computing platform that aims to create a shared, user-owned infrastructure for the AI era by harnessing idle processing power from everyday devices.

-3. Tokenomics: It uses a dual-token system where contributors earn TIME tokens, which can be exchanged for the core BLESS governance and utility token.
+2. Dual-Token Economy: The network uses a unique system where users earn TIME tokens for contributions, which can be exchanged for the core BLESS token used for governance, staking, and network fees.

 Deep Dive